 The apron in golf is the turf that borders the putting green, mowed just a bit higher than the green itself but much shorter than the fairway.
 This friendly, yet sometimes tricky, little strip of land presents a unique challenge, leaving many golfers unsure of the best way to play their shot.
-This article will guide you through understanding what the apron is, the a few basic rules you should know, and most importantly, how to choose and execute the right shot with confidence so you can get the ball close to the hole every time.
+This article will guide you through understanding what the apron is, a few basic rules you should know, and most importantly, how to choose and execute the right shot with confidence so you can get the ball close to the hole every time.

 Decoding the Apron: What It Is and Where to Find It